-Shared 10 times
+Shared 14 times

 …you have neglected the more important matters of the law – justice, mercy and faithfulness… (Matt.
 23:23)

 However, issues such as the exact method of water baptism, the timing of the rapture, forms of worship, method of taking communion, or the appropriateness of Christians observing Christmas should not be the causes of church divisions.
-You should be prepared to die for the deity of Christ, but not for someone’s speculation regarding the meaning of Paul’s head covering in 1 Corinthians 11!
 You should not divide churches over disagreements about the historical identity of the king called “Darius the Mede” in the Old Testament book of Daniel!
+You should be prepared to die for the deity of Christ, but not for someone’s personal view about the meaning of the “head covering” in 1 Corinthians 11!
+In some churches we’ve worked with over the years, the women sincerely believe they should wear the head covering during public meetings.
+We respect that genuine conviction on their part.

 In the beginning was the Word, and the Word was with God, and the Word was God.
 (John 1:1; cf. 20:28; Is.
 9:6; Rom.
 9:5; Tit.
 2:13; 2 Pet.
 1:1; Heb.
 1:8-9; etc.)

 Moreover, faith in the deity of Christ is essential for salvation:

 Anyone who runs ahead and does not continue in the teaching of Christ does not have God; whoever continues in the teaching has both the Father and the Son.
 (2 John 9)